 Previously Chief Executive then Managing Director of Space New Living (part of the Great Places Housing Group), a registered social landlord based in Salford, Stephen has valuable experience of running a not-for-profit housing organisation.

-The many skills he brings to the Board include strategic management, operational development and change management.
-Stephen is also a Governor of the University of Central Lancashire.
+The many skills he brings include strategic management, operational development and change management.
+Stephen is also a governor of the University of Central Lancashire.

 Nora Ann Heery

 Nora Ann has spent her career working in the NHS having joined as a graduate trainee.
 She qualified as an accountant with the NHS and has held a range of finance roles in NHS organisations, predominately in the north west.
 She has operated at Director of Finance level for over 20 years, including Wirral Community Trust, Aintree University Hospital, and University Hospital of South Manchester.
 Nora Ann is a member of CIPFA.

 The skills she brings to the board include financial management, commercial acumen, strong corporate governance experience and a keen desire to develop the inter-dependencies between the health and housing sectors.